-WEISS HOSTS VISIT BY DUTCH NURSE PRACTITIONERS
+WEISS HOSTS TWO VISITS BY DUTCH NURSE PRACTITIONERS AND ADMINISTRATORS

 On Monday, September 23, 2019, Weiss Memorial Hospital welcomed eight nurses from the Netherlands who are studying to become Advanced Practice Nurses (APNs).
 A trip abroad to learn more about healthcare and the role of nursing in other countries is part of their degree requirement.